 So, if you like Japanese cuisine, you can’t leave the country without going to at least one proper restaurant.
 The good news is that there are thousands of them throughout the country, so finding a highly rated one will not be an issue.

-Sake is another thing Japan is famous for – the rice wine is the most popular alcoholic beverage from the country.
+Sake is another thing Japan is famous for – rice wine is the most popular alcoholic beverage in the country.
 Around the world you can find it in sushi restaurants, but did you know that it was originally not to be paired with sushi?
 Both are made with rice, and this was considered a big no. Boy how the times have changed!

 Japan is pretty famous for its insane vending machines.
 From pretty normal ones that give you frozen Coca Cola, to those that give you fresh underwear.
-There are even puppy and kitten vending machine – the animals are kept in boxes, and you can buy them by inserting money in the machine.
+There is even a puppy and kitten vending machine – the animals are kept in boxes, and you can buy them by inserting money in the machine.
 Don’t worry, it’s nowhere near as claustrophobic as a normal vending machine.

 Compared to those last two, the rest of them seem pretty tame.
 Other things you can get from vending machines in Japan include flowers, hamburgers, fresh fruits, eggs, hot meals, fortunes (yup), lobsters, party decorations, ties and so much more.

 In medieval and early-modern Japan, Samurai were warriors.
 They were also the leading military officers, and over time they became the highest ranking social caste.
 Samurai used all kinds of weapons, but the sword was their main one and it remains a symbol of them.

 Samurai are a very important part of Japanese tradition and culture.
 If you’re ever in Tokyo, you can learn a lot about their history in the Samurai Museum.
 You will also have the opportunity to dress up in Samurai costumes here, as well as engage in sword fights.